ONSdigital/rm-actionsvc-api/API.md

 **Required parameters**: `situation` as the action status as recorded by the remote handler, `outcome` as the outcome of the action within the context of the remote handler.

-*Optional parameters:* `notes` as a text description of the remote handler's feedback.

 ### Example JSON Response
 ```json
 {